Travel.State.Gov > U.S. Visas > U.S. Visa: Reciprocity and Civil Documents by Country > Saudi Arabia

 Registration Criteria: Police clearances are available for Saudi citizens and resident third country nationals.
 Saudi citizens currently residing overseas must return in person to process the police clearance.

-Procedure for Obtaining: In order to obtain the police certificate for immigration purposes, applicants will need to obtain a letter addressed to the Saudi authorities from the U.S. Embassy in Riyadh or U.S. Consulates General in Dhahran or Jeddah.
+Procedure for Obtaining: In order to obtain the police certificate for immigration purposes, applicants will need to obtain a request letter addressed to the Saudi authorities from the U.S. Embassy in Riyadh or U.S. Consulate General in Dhahran.
+Applicants in the Consulate General Jeddah district should obtain the letter from their country’s embassy/consulate [NOTE: If applicants are unable to obtain the letter from their embassy/consulate, Consulate General Jeddah can furnish the letter].
 This letter will contain the applicant’s name and Iqama number (non-Saudis)/national ID number (Saudis).
-Upon receipt of the requested police letter, applicants must authenticate the document with the Ministry of Foreign Affairs Office (every major city has a Ministry of Foreign Affairs Office).
+Upon receipt of the request letter, applicants must authenticate the document with the Ministry of Foreign Affairs Office (every major city has a Ministry of Foreign Affairs Office).
 Next, applicants present the letter to the Crime Branch Division Police Station in their district for processing.
-Applicants will need to bring their Saudi residence permits (Tabiya for Saudis or Iqama for third country nationals) and the letter from the US Embassy/Consulate requesting the police clearance.
+Applicants will need to bring their Saudi residence permits (Tabiya for Saudis or Iqama for third country nationals) and the letter from the embassy/consulate requesting the police clearance.
 Applicants may request a letter from the appropriate U.S. Mission office as follows:

 Certified Copies Available: Certified copies are not available, but police departments can issue new certificates.